KTP8/FinAlDash/financial-dashboard/README.md

 threats).

-This project has been written by Kiran Taylor-Patel as a submission for Portfolio 1 (Code Institute: Diploma in Full Stack Development) using the taught lessons for insights on code to write in conjuction with YouTube lessons and google searches on best way to write html and css functions that caused errors during iterative process.
+This project has been written by Kiran Taylor-Patel as a submission for Portfolio 1 (Code Institute: Diploma in Full Stack Development) using the taught lessons for insights on code to write in conjuction with YouTube lessons and google searches on best way to write html and css functions that caused errors during iterative process. (i.e., how to write HTML for top-bar and logo container ; use of meta charset=UTF-8, as original code had characters not included in traditional character set ; how to overlay text onto header image).

 ## Pages